Olympus E-M1 II vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the E-M1 II and the K-1 have been discontinued, but can regularly be found used on eBay.
+The K-1 was replaced by the Pentax K-1 II, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Is the Olympus E-M1 II better than the Pentax K-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.